A tipping point

 With the largest youth population in history, there is an unprecedented opportunity for young people to take an active role in shaping the future.
 This generation has inherited enormous global challenges, but has the ability to confront the status quo and offer youth-led solutions for change.

 A grassroots network

-Born out of the World Economic Forum, the Global Shapers Community is a network of inspiring young people under the age of 30 working together to address local, regional and global challenges.
-With more than 6,000 members, the Global Shapers Community spans 378 city-based hubs in 160 countries.
+Born out of the World Economic Forum, the Global Shapers Community is a network of inspiring young people under the age of 30 working together to address local, regional, and global challenges.
+With more than 14,000 members, the Global Shapers Community spans 456 city-based hubs in 150 countries.

 In each city, teams of Shapers self-organize to create projects that address the needs of their community.
 Projects are wide-ranging – from responding to disasters and combating poverty, to fighting climate change and building inclusive communities.
-Shapers are diverse in expertise, education, income and race, but are united by their desire to bring about change.
+Shapers are diverse in expertise, education, income, heritage and identity, but are united by their desire to bring about change.

 A global footprint

 Shapers look for opportunities to have impact on a global scale by joining forces with other hubs.
 They represent a network of peers connected through technology, events and joint projects.
 Each year, hundreds of hub leaders known as Curators come together to showcase the work of their hub and strengthen relationships across communities.
 On the regional level, events are designed and led by Shapers to encourage collaboration, share expertise and explore community solutions.

 It's more than just talented individuals, it's a family who sacrifices time, effort and resources to make a better world.
 As a Shaper, I have the opportunity to be inspired and to inspire others to actively shape our environment without expecting to be rewarded.— Luis Sena, Santo Domingo Hub

 Shapers are taking action on critical issues - big and small.